-This little home is a first time buyer’s dream or an equally good investment opportunity.
-It is already refurbished to the sort of standard we all aspire to and filled with the character touches that make it all the more special, such as the fabulous antique cooking range in the kitchen/diner, worthy of Mrs Patmore herself.
+This little home is a first time buyer’s dream.
+It is already refurbished to the sort of standard we all aspire to and filled with the character touches that make it all the more special, such as the additional sitting room/bedroom on the ground floor with the adjoining bathroom and the first floor wet room.
 The only thing missing and preventing this being the perfect little cottage home, are the roses growing round the front door but that could be remedied…

 Erith Street is one of those little backwaters that I never even knew existed, being hidden away off the main road through Leeswood and away from prying eyes.
 It is a single terrace of similar properties dating from I would imagine the early 20th century and with commanding views down across the Cheshire plain.
+Sadly this view has been compromised in recent years by the addition of several newer homes but is still plainly (sic) visible from the upper windows.
 There is a residents’ parking area at the head of the cul-de-sac with more than enough space for the vehicles generated by the number of homes in the road, the newer homes opposite having their own garages.

 A low wall separates the road from a strip of lawn in front of the terrace while a paved path gives access to the fronts of the houses.
-A narrow strip of crushed gravel provides a rudimentary ‘garden’ to the front of the home where we are greeted by a semi glazed wooden front door.
+A pram or wheelchair friendly concrete slope runs across the from of the home to where we are greeted by a fully glazed UPVC front door.

 This allows us into the front lounge where the staircase rises in front of us and where the first thing to strike you is the feeling something is not quite right.
 Initially suspecting an optical illusion I quickly came to realise that the rear of the room is actually narrower than the front as the gable wall of the home follows the road alongside.
 However far from seeming a disadvantage this actually gives the home a great deal of its charm.